eddiegulay/CampusInsight-Inference/README.md

 ## Error Handling

-In the case of errors, the API will return a JSON response with an error message and the corresponding HTTP status code.
+Inference is done via POST requests to the `/` endpoint.
+If the input data is not in the correct format, the server will return a 400 Bad Request error with a JSON response containing the error message.

 ## Contributors